-This course provides the student with an introduction to the techniques used to create and manipulate photographs in a digital darkroom, using image manipulation software.
-The convergence of photography and digital media is explored through projects, readings and critiques.
-Topics covered include basic digital camera functions, scanning, manipulation of photographs, composition, color correction, and printing.
-Students are required to have their own digital camera of at least 5 megapixels.

-Prerequisite: MAT 010 or placement into MAT 020 or higher
+This course provides the student with an introduction to the fundamentals of digital photography with an equal emphasis on technical, aesthetic, and conceptual skills sets.
+The convergence of photography and digital media is explored through projects, lectures, photographic practice, readings, videos, and class critiques.
+Topics covered include basic digital camera functions, the history of photography, manipulation of photographs, composition, and color correction.
+The class highlights developing personal intention and artistic vision with an emphasis on the elements and principles of art and design.
+Different careers in photography are explored.
+Students are required to have their own digital camera, either DSLR or cell phone with a high-resolution camera.
+(GE 8A) (G8A) Prerequisite: Successful completion (DVP) of MAT 010 or MAT 040 or placement into MAT 020 or placement into MAT 092 or higher.